 It involved receiving a gaudy campervan decorated with a flurry of sponsor logos (including Traveller's Autobarn, World Nomads Travel Insurance, Lonely Planet, Nokia, and others), to take wherever I wanted for 6 weeks.
 In exchange for the campervan and some extra accoutrements like a phone and an LP guidebook, I was to write a certain number of posts for publication on both my site as well as their website.
 (Thus, you'll see that some of the articles below link to the "full version" on another site).

 The World Nomads Ambassador Trip existed as a program for about a year (every 6 weeks another unsuspecting blogger taking to the wheel) before being shut down.
-Although it was great in concept, it was far from refined, and the writing requirements were far more onerous than the in-kind compensation.
+Although it was great in concept, it was far from refined, and the writing requirements far outweighed the in-kind compensation.

 But, this was back in the day when blogging wasn't something people monetized, so the World Nomads Ambassador Trip can be forgiven for their transgressions.
 I hope, similarly, you'll forgive me for my own transgressions in this series, as I was still carving out my own writing style.....which when I look back at these posts - was pretty horrific.